 EKLIPSE Expert Working Group member

-I am a co-chair of the EKLIPSE Expert Working Group on business activities’ impacts on biodiversity.
+I was a co-chair of the EKLIPSE Expert Working Group on business activities’ impacts on biodiversity.
 EKLIPSE is a knowledge and learning mechanism to support better decision-making regarding biodiversity and ecosystem services.
 The request to be addressed is titled “How can environmental regulators support businesses to improve the outcomes of their operations for biodiversity, with a focus on small and medium-sized enterprises in the food and beverage sector in Europe?” and was made by the Scottish Environment Protection Agency.
+The final report was released in 2020 on the EKLIPSE website and can be accessed here.

-I also contributed background research, provided literature reviews and drafted sections of the report “Unravelling the Food–Health Nexus: Addressing practices, political economy, and power relations to build healthier food systems“.
+I further contributed background research, provided literature reviews and drafted sections of the 2017 report “Unravelling the Food–Health Nexus: Addressing practices, political economy, and power relations to build healthier food systems“.

 Since starting my Master’s degree in Agricultural, Food and Environmental Policy Analysis in 2013, I have been writing a blog on issues and policies related to sustainable food systems, production and consumption.
 The blog spans a wide range of topics from dietary choices, obesity prevention and food security to livestock production, environmental pollution and farmers’ mental health.
 I particularly enjoy translating complex scientific findings and insights into a language and perspective that resonates with non-expert members of the interested public, because I believe that environmental and agricultural policy issues are a concern of everybody.